 Table of Contents

-Ingredient notes
+Ingredient Notes

 - Eggs: Make sure that your eggs are fresh by placing them in a bowl of water.
 If they sink to the bottom they are good to use.
 Discard any that float to the top.

 - Coconut oil: For cooking the French toast sticks.
-The coconut oil incorporates a nice flavour and helps make these fingers slightly crispy on the outside.
+The coconut oil incorporates a nice flavor and helps make these fingers slightly crispy on the outside.
 You can also sub in butter if preferred.

-- Place a few strips into the pumpkin mixture and allow to soak for about 15-20 seconds per side to absorb the moisture.
+- Cut the bread into strips about an inch wide.
+I got about 4 strips per slice of bread.
+Place a few strips into the pumpkin mixture and allow to soak for about 15-20 seconds per side to absorb the moisture.

 - Remove from pan and serve plain or with fresh fruit or maple syrup.

-Recipe Tips
+Expert Tips

 - Be sure to soak the sticks long enough for the pumpkin mixture to absorb into the bread, but not so long that the bread gets really soggy and starts to fall apart.
 I generally find 15-20 seconds per side is sufficient.